ShadyBarrios/MathHelp/README.md

 Updates will come in the future

 To get:
+1) Go to the releases section (should be on right side)
-1) Click on CODE
+2) Click on latest version
-2) Download zip file
+3) Download zip file
-3) Extract folder to preferred destination
+4) Extract folder to preferred destination

 How to use:
 1) Go to destination you extracted the folder to